redhat-openstack/website/source/uncategorized/lbaas.html.md

     | vip_id                 |                                      |
     +------------------------+--------------------------------------+

-The next step is to create a health monitor and associate it with our pool.
-The health monitor is responsible for periodically checking the health of each backend server, or member, of the pool.
+The next step is to create a health monitor and associate it with othe pool.
+The health monitor is responsible for periodically checking the health of each member of the pool.

     # neutron lb-healthmonitor-create --delay 5 --type HTTP --max-retries 3 --timeout 2
     Created a new health_monitor: